-- The global treatment market for mental disorders is estimated at $2.5 trillion, including $800 billion in direct economic costs, according to the National Centre for Biotechnology Information.
+- The global treatment market for mental health conditions is estimated at $2.5 trillion, including $800 billion in direct economic costs, according to the National Centre for Biotechnology Information.

-- In the U.S., the direct and indirect economic costs of mental disorders are estimated at $467 billion by the National Institute of Mental Health.
+- In the U.S., the direct and indirect economic costs of mental health conditions are estimated at $467 billion by the National Institute of Mental Health.